-EURUS is pleased to offer exchange opportunities and the chance to complete the EU Study Tour.
+EURUS is pleased to offer exchange opportunities across Europe, Russia and Eurasia and the chance to complete the EU Study Tour.
 For stories from past and present students, please view our Student Experience Abroad page.
 Other exchanges are also provided through Carleton’s International Student Services Office.

 EURUS prepares regional specialists who possess a variety of language, analytical, and writing skills to enter the job market or advanced degree programs (including PhD programs and law school) with a competitive advantage.
 An internship and job readiness program prepares our students for an effective transition to the working world.
+Following the first year of study, EURUS offers its students the opportunity to bridge into the world of employment through their degree through Carleton’s Co-op program.
+Through the co-op program, our students have worked in Global Affairs Canada, SecDev Foundation, Treasury Board Secretariat, and a number of other governmental and non-governmental agencies.
 Through its close connections with public and private organizations as well as universities that deal with the region, the Institute is often able to assist its graduates in finding appropriate employment or further research and study opportunities.

 Our graduates have been successful in finding employment in their fields of study, with job opportunities in Canada, the U.S., Europe, Russia and Eurasia.
 Recent EURUS graduates have found employment in:

 - Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC)